-History of the Institute of Radio Engineers 1912-1963
+History of the Institute of Radio Engineers 1912-1963[edit | edit source]

-At the turn of the century, a new electrical technology, radio, or wireless as it was originally known, emerged out of principles coming from physics, most notably the electromagnetic spectrum.
+At the turn of the century, a new electrical technology--radio, or wireless telegraphy as it was known then--emerged out of principles coming from physics, most notably James Clerk Maxwell's theory of electromagnetic waves.
 Italian inventor Guglielmo Marconi’s 1901 wireless broadcast of Morse code across the Atlantic began a global period of feverish activity, especially among young men with an technological bent.
-It was the “hot” technology of the day.
+Along with aviation and automobility, it was the “hot” technology of the day.
 By 1912, it was a young profession, with radio telegraph stations connecting ships at sea.
-A small group of men representing local societies in New York and Boston met in New York in May 1912, and led by Robert Marriott, Alfred Goldsmith, and John V. L Hogan, formed the Institute of Radio Engineers.
+A month after the Titanic disaster demonstrated the value of the technology, a small group of men representing local wireless societies in New York and Boston met in New York.
+Led by Robert Marriott, Alfred Goldsmith, and John V. L Hogan, the Institute of Radio Engineers (IRE) formed out of the Society of Wireless Telegraph Engineers (formed in Boston in 1907) and the Wireless Institute (formed in New York in 1909).
 Marriott became the first IRE president.
 To a large extent, they modeled their Institute on the AIEE, with membership grades, a journal, local sections, standards activities, and technical meetings, but there were other influences as well.
-They established their journal, the Proceedings of the IRE along the lines of scientific journals, with papers directly submitted and peer review, which allowed for faster publication than the AIEE’s policy that papers be presented at meetings first.
-They deliberately did not include “American” in their name, to signify the transnational nature of radio.
+The Proceedings of the IRE followed the processes of scientific journals, with papers directly submitted and peer review.
+This allowed for faster publication than AIEE’s policy which mandated that papers be presented at meetings first.
+The founders also deliberately excluded “American” from the organization's name, to signify the transnational nature of radio waves and communications.

-The Rise of Electronics
+The Rise of Electronics[edit | edit source]

-For a more detailed history of the IRE, see the two books the IEEE published in 1984 on the occasion of the centennial of the older predecessor organization, AIEE:
+The two books the IEEE published in 1984 on the occasion of the centennial of the older predecessor organization, AIEE:

 - A. Michael McMahon, The Making of a Profession: A Century of Electrical Engineering in America.